wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     *   (b) an entity that carries out, or participates in the carrying out of, 1 or more terrorist acts.

-    (2) A person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 14 years.
+    (2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 14 years.

-    Section 12(1)(a): substituted, on 20 November 2007, by [section 10][169] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 12(1)(a): substituted, on 20 November 2007, by [section 10][170] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

+    Section 12(2): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Participation in terrorist groups